halfprogrammer/halfprogrammer.github.com/_posts/2013-04-04-emacs-tips.md

 | M-SPC | just-one-space          | Retain just one space             |
 | M-\   | delete-horizontal-space | Remove all spaces around point    |

+Hopefully these aren't among those that you already knew.

 {% include JB/setup %}